StellarSand/privacy-settings/Privacy Settings/Google-Chrome-M-Privacy-Settings.md

 ## Search engine
 - Google Chrome: DuckDuckGo
-- Ungoogled Chromium: Qwant or any other privacy respecting search engine like DuckDuckGo, Searx, Startpage etc.
+- Ungoogled Chromium: DuckDuckGo or any other privacy respecting search engine like Searx, Startpage etc.